Altinn/altinn-studio-docs/content/altinn-studio/guides/monitor-and-instrument/_index.en.md

         // Increments the counter
         counter.Add(1);

-        // Start an activity, which get's emitted as an OTel span using var activity = telemetry.ActivitySource.StartActivity("StartupService");
+        // Start an activity, which gets emitted as an OTel span using var activity = telemetry.ActivitySource.StartActivity("StartupService");

         {